adjtomo/seisflows/README.md

 See also
 --------
-The following extension packages are not currently documented, but do give a sense for the type of research possible within this framework:
+The following extension packages are not currently documented, but may still give a sense for the type of research possible within this framework:

 - https://github.com/rmodrak/seisflows-research
 - https://github.com/rmodrak/seisflows-multiparameter